giaco5988/easy-stokes/tutorials/tutorial-rising-drop-in-pipe/readme.md

 Run the script `post_processing_drop_pipe.m` to perform post-processing after having run `tutorial_drop_in_pipe.m` and set the `REPOSITORY_NAME` variable to `path/to/easy-drop`.

 The result of `tutorial_drop_in_pipe.m`, keeping the default values is shown below.
 It gives the converged droplet shape as in figure-2 of Lac and Sherwood.
-Low values of the residuals, calculated as velocity normal to th einterface in the dropl frame, indicates a converged solution.
+Low values of the residuals, calculated as velocity normal to the interface in the dropl frame, indicates a converged solution.

 ![](docs/domain_drop_in_pipe.png)
 ![](docs/residuals_drop_in_pipe.png)